-Visualization is a powerful tool in helping you achieve your goals because, when it comes to images, the human brain can’t distinguish between what is real and what isn’t.
-Visualizing your goals not only makes them seem real to your brain, it also helps you attach emotions to the accomplishment of your goal which become your motivators when things get tough.
+A visualization is a powerful tool in helping you achieve your goals because, when it comes to images, the human brain can’t distinguish between what is real and what isn’t.
+Visualizing your goals not only makes them seem real to your brain, but it also helps you attach emotions to the accomplishment of your goal which becomes your motivators when things get tough.
 If you can create a clear picture in your mind of what is it you are working towards and spend time every day focusing on that picture and how it feels to be at that point you will be amazed at how things align in order to make your goal a reality.
 When I picture my outstanding life, I can see a small home (rented not owned) with a deck that overlooks trees and water and my beautiful Tesla Model S in the driveway.
-I can see myself on stage speaking to large numbers of people and I can picture myself travelling for work, pleasure and to volunteer with different projects.
+I can see myself on stage speaking to large numbers of people and I can picture myself traveling for work, pleasure, and volunteering with different projects.
 There is lots of time for family and I can sense that, in every scene, there is someone sharing the adventure with me who makes me incredibly happy.

 For me, the idea of creating an outstanding life is closely tied to my financial goals.
 My income and my lifestyle dictate my level of financial abundance and that financial abundance impacts my ability to achieve my goals.
-Creating an outstanding life is a process and there’s an excitement and reward attached to it that might not be quite as high if I were focused purely on accumulating the dollars necessary to fund it.
-Focusing on the idea and act of creation allows you to enjoy that process and to find joy in the journey not just the destination.
+Creating an outstanding life is a process and there are excitement and reward attached to it that might not be quite as high if I were focused purely on accumulating the dollars necessary to fund it.
+Focusing on the idea and act of creation allows you to enjoy that process and to find joy in the journey, not just the destination.